US loans

 - If receiving federal loans, we strongly recommend that they contact the International Administration team to discuss the effects of this decision on their visa and their Federal loans by emailing internationaladmin@surrey.ac.uk and usloans@surrey.ac.uk.

-A Leave of Absence (LOA) is a temporary interruption in a student's program of study.
+A Leave of Absence (LOA) is a temporary interruption in a student's programmes of study.
 In the context of Title IV funds, an LOA refers to the specific time period during a programme when a student is not in attendance and will return to complete the programme provided, they satisfy a number of specific conditions.

-Return of Title IV Calculation
+Return of title IV calculation

-If a student receiving federal aid withdraws from the University or takes an unapproved LOA, we will carry out a Return to Title IV calculation to determine if you have earned all the federal aid that was disbursed to you during the payment period.
-This is outlined in our Return to Title IV Funds policy (PDF).
-If a student takes an approved LOA, the return to Title IV calculation is not required.
+If a student receiving federal aid withdraws from the University or takes an unapproved leave of absence, we will carry out a return to title IV calculation to determine if you have earned all the federal aid that was disbursed to you during the payment period.
+This is outlined in our Return to Title IV Federal Student Aid Policy (PDF).

 Loan application process

-As soon as you have submitted your FAFSA, please get in touch with us via usloans@surrey.ac.uk with the following information:
+- As soon as you have submitted your FAFSA, please get in touch with us via usloans@surrey.ac.uk with the following information:

 - Full Name